numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Read timeout second for all the vertices in the pipeline, can be overridden by the vertex’s limit settings
+Read timeout seconds for all the vertices in the pipeline, can be overridden by the vertex’s limit settings
 </p>
 </td>